MayaPosch/Nodate/README.md

 * The STM32 branch is currently under heavy development, aiming to support all major STM32 MCUs and features.
 * The SAM branch is considered a future development target once the STM32 branch stabilises.
+* The RP branch is considered an experimental addition.
 * The AVR branch is still a modified Arduino AVR core, supporting C++ and compatible with Arduino libraries.
 The future of this branch is currently undecided.
 * The ESP8266 branch is experimental and may be removed in the future.